 - Keep frozen vegetables on hand at all times.
 That way a vegetable for dinner is never more than 2 minutes from ready (just boil water and cook for 1-2 minutes – simple!).
 Our family favorites are broccoli, green beans, and Asian stirfry mix.
 The added bonus is they are relatively cheap, even for the organic varieties.

-- Print off a pantry staples grocery list so you can easily stay stocked on the quick-to-grab foods you know you family loves, such as your favorite pasta sauce or canned beans.
+- Print off a pantry staples grocery list (there are multiple options in our Meal Planning Toolkit) so you can easily stay stocked on the quick-to-grab foods you know you family loves, such as your favorite pasta sauce or canned beans.

 - Grow an herb garden.
 This sounds pretentious, but it's not.
 Having fresh herbs on hand isn't gourmet, it makes nearly any meal possible and elevates flavor in simple ways.
 Plus, fresh herbs pack a nutritional punch and can be grown right on the countertop if you don't have space outside.
 Take a little bit of time to plant some and you'll have herbs for months.